svix/svix-webhooks/server/README.md

 # Building from source

-You would need a working Rust complier in order to build Svix server.
+You would need a working Rust compiler in order to build Svix server.
 The easiest way is to use [rustup](https://rustup.rs/).

 ```